ladybug-tools/3d-models/content/galleries/json/readme.md

 [JSON Gallery Read Me]( index.html )
 ===

- lightly curate collection of Three;js JSON models from around the web.
+A lightly curated collection of Three/js JSON models from around the web.